awused/aw-man/README.md

 Request | Response
 --------|---------------------------------------------------------------------------------------
 Status  | The same set of environment variables sent to shortcut executables.
+ListPages  | List the pages in the current archive.

 The API also accepts any valid action that you could specify in a shortcut, including external executables.
 Don't run this as root.